Street TryOn: Learning In-the-Wild Virtual Try-On from Unpaired Person Images: Our Try-On Method

 \section{Our Try-On Method}

 An overview of our method is shown in Fig.~\ref{fig:overview}.
 Given a person image $I_H$ and a garment image $I_G$\footnote{For simplicity, we use $I_G$ to denote the garment image with everything except for the try-on garment masked out.}, our goal is to generate the try-on image $I_T$ with person $I_H$ wearing $I_G$.
-We preprocess $I_H$ and $I_G$ to obtain semantic segmentations or parses $M_H$ and $M_G$, as well as DensePose~\cite{guler2018densepose} estimates $P_H$ and $P_G$.
+We preprocess $I_H$ and $I_G$ to obtain human parses $M_H$ and $M_G$, as well as DensePose~\cite{guler2018densepose} estimates $P_H$ and $P_G$.

 Our try-on inference pipeline starts by predicting the semantic parse $M_T$ for the try-on output image using a \textbf{TryOn Parse Estimator} (Section \ref{sec:parse}).
 Next, we predict a flow field $f$ to warp the garment $I_G$ to the output pose $P_H$ using DensePose correspondence followed by a trained \textbf{Warping Correction Module} (Section \ref{sec:warp}).
-At the same time, for the person image $I_H$, we remove the original garment and inpaint skin regions by a pre-trained diffusion inpainter with a \textbf{DensePose ControlNet} conditioned on $P_H$ (Section \ref{sec:inpaint}), denoted as $\bar{I}_H$.
-Then, we combine the warped garment $\omega(I_G, f)$ and the inpainted person $\bar{I}_H$ to get the composited person $\hat{I}_T$.
+At the same time, for the person image $I_H$, we remove the original garment and inpaint skin regions by a pre-trained diffusion inpainter with a \textbf{DensePose ControlNet} conditioned on $P_H$ (Section \ref{sec:inpaint}).
+Then, we combine the warped garment $\omega(I_G, f)$ and the inpainted person $\bar{I}_H$ to get the composited person $I'_T$.
 Finally, we use the pre-trained diffusion inpainter with a \textbf{Human Parser ControlNet} conditioned on $M_T$ to inpaint a masked garment boundary to get the final try-on output $I_T$.

 To summarize, besides the pre-trained DensePose estimator and diffusion inpainter, our method has four learnable components: TryOn Parse Estimator, Warping Correction Module, and the two ControlNets, which are all trained separately without paired data.
 In the rest of the section, we will describe each of these components in detail.